content creators discussing UGC usage rights

 UGC content creators filming people sitting around a table

-“Paid UGC focuses on highly humanized content.
+“Paid UGC -style content focuses on highly humanized content.
 This approach involves reaching out to content creators for their unique voice and style, not necessarily their reach.
 It prioritizes authenticity and relatability, making it effective on platforms like TikTok, where human connection is key.”

 For how long should UGC usage rights be granted?